Introduction

 “Before this movie is over, you’re all going to hate my guts.
 I’m terribly sorry, but I can’t help it”

 Neame later said he admired how well his actors put up with what he asked.
 He noted they only lost their cool once every week and a half.
-But with ten principal actors, he added ruefully, that meant on average he still had to deal with one temper tantrum per day.
+Conversely, with ten principal actors, he added ruefully, that meant on average he still had to deal with one temper tantrum per day.

 While Neame worked preparing the actors, Allen oversaw the construction of the massive sets.
 For the shots of the actual ship, they used the Queen Mary.
 It was permanently docked in Long Beach harbor where it served as a tourist attraction.